Art Journals

 If you’re at the start of your practice or have an addictive response to sexuality, power, or eros, it can be best to abstain from all sexual energy during practice time while you build basic skills of mindfulness and presence without distraction.
 It’s also super valuable to do periods of time without it at any stage of practice because it can open up the richness of other aspects of experience that are more subtle and can easily get steamrolled by stronger energies.

+While on this retreat, I also had a dark and intense past-life experience.
 I went up to the woods at night to see the stars.
 I walked past an old chapel, up a long, steep path onto a plateau, and into a dark woodland.

-This whole series of events felt like a shamanic release of an energy pattern in me where I was willing to fight for the things that I care about, even in the face of almost certain death.
+This whole series of events was a shamanic release of an energy pattern in me where I was willing to fight for the things that I care about, even in the face of almost certain death.
 It felt like the energy pathway had been planted more than a lifetime ago and buried in the depths of my being.
 The energy had now served its purpose and, through this whole process, had been unearthed and was releasing back into open spaciousness.

 Feeling into the depths of nothingness